Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 5. Early intervention

-• Drug therapy: Introducing heart medications before serious symptoms appear can slow the progression of the disease.
+• Drug therapy: Introducing heart medication before serious symptoms appear can slow the progression of the disease.

-• Lifestyle changes: Moderate exercise, a heart-healthy diet, and stress reduction can also help reduce strain on the heart.
+• Lifestyle changes: Moderate exercise, a heart-healthy diet and stress reduction can also help to relieve the strain on the heart.

-Early detection of cardiomyopathy is possible, but it requires attention and proactive measures on the part of owners and veterinarians.
-Through regular veterinary exams, specific diagnostic tests, and keeping a close eye on subtle changes in your dog's behavior and health, you can help detect cardiomyopathy early and treat it effectively.
+Early detection of cardiomyopathy is possible, but it requires attention and proactive measures from both owners and veterinarians.
+Regular veterinary checkups, specific diagnostic tests, and a watchful eye for subtle changes in your dog's behavior and health can help detect cardiomyopathy early and treat it effectively.

-How long can an Airedale Terrier live with DCM?
+How long can an Airedale Terrier with DCM live?

-The life expectancy of a dog with dilated cardiomyopathy (DCM) varies widely and depends on several factors, including the stage of the disease at diagnosis, response to treatment, and the dog's overall health.
+The life expectancy of a dog with dilated cardiomyopathy (DCM) varies greatly and depends on several factors, including the stage of the disease at diagnosis, the response to treatment, and the dog's overall health.
 It is important to understand that DCM is a progressive and ultimately incurable disease.
-However, with proper treatment and care, some dogs can maintain a good quality of life for a considerable period of time.
+However, with proper treatment and care, some dogs can maintain a good quality of life for a considerable period.

 1. Early diagnosis: